 Brave Kids promotes cross-cultural understanding amongst the next generation by connecting young people from different countries and backgrounds in a shared creative endeavor.
 By providing a platform for young people from disadvantaged backgrounds and the teachers, mentors and activists who champion their rights, Brave Kids hopes to stimulate debate and positive change to help address the inequalities facing children and youth around the world.

 What Does It Mean to Be a Brave Kids Group?

 Brave Kids Groups are made up of 4-6 young artists accompanied by one adult Leader.
 The participants should be between 8 and 16 years old.
 Leaders must be at least 18 years of age, have strong English language proficiency, and know the children in the group well.
 They can be a teacher or supervisor at the children’s local organization or a person that used to participate in the children’s group.
 During the project, Group Leaders participate in their own artistic program of activities and run workshops for local children, in addition to supervising and supporting their groups.

-Our project has a priority to serve the most disadvantaged children, especially those who are orphans or who are marginalized in some way in their communities (because of socioeconomic status, race, religion, ability, etc.).
+Our project has a priority to serve children from different backgrounds in the spirit of inclusiveness, especially those who are marginalized in some way in their communities (because of socioeconomic status, race, religion, ability, etc.).
 However, we also welcome participants from more stable backgrounds who are interested in intercultural friendship.
-We partner with strong, socially-minded, mission-driven organizations, but we also welcome informal groups of children who have started to practice some form of art as a way to improve their lives and their communities.
+We partner with groups full of enthusiasm, socially-minded, mission-driven organizations, but we also welcome informal groups of children who have started to practice some form of art as a way to improve their lives and their communities.